Course Ref: SD0621

 Module 5: Flowers/Fruit - plant/programme production and outcomes

 5.2 Templates & Sample Lessons

-This course is subject to approval by the Department of Education & Skills as part of the 2021 Courses programme for PrimaryTeachers.
+This course is approved by the Department of Education & Skills as part of the 2021 Courses programme for PrimaryTeachers.
 Access to the course will be available from 1st July to 20th August 2021.

 On completion of the course qualifying teachers will receive a CPD Certificate and will qualify for 3 EPV Days.